Watch: Functions

 The similar-sounding terms chronograph and chronometer are often confused, although they mean altogether different things.
 A chronograph is a watch with an added duration timer, often a stopwatch complication (as explained above), while a chronometer watch is a timepiece that has met an industry-standard test for performance under pre-defined conditions: a chronometer is a high quality mechanical or a thermo-compensated movement that has been tested and certified to operate within a certain standard of accuracy by the COSC (Contrôle Officiel Suisse des Chronomètres).
 The concepts are different but not mutually exclusive; so a watch can be a chronograph, a chronometer, both, or neither.

-Many computerized wristwatches have been developed, but none have had long-term sales success, because they have awkward user interfaces due to the tiny screens and buttons, and short battery life.
-As miniaturized electronics became cheaper, watches have been developed containing calculators, tonometers, barometers, altimeters, a compass using both hands to show the N/S direction, video games, digital cameras, keydrives, GPS receivers and cellular phones.
-A few astronomical watches show phase of the Moon and other celestial phenomena.
-In the early 1980s Seiko marketed a watch with a television in it.
-Such watches have also had the reputation as unsightly and thus mainly geek toys.
-Several companies have however attempted to develop a computer contained in a wristwatch (see also wearable computer).

 Electronic sports watches, combining timekeeping with GPS and/or activity tracking, address the general fitness market and have the potential for commercial success (Garmin Forerunner, Garmin Vivofit, Epson, announced model of Swatch Touch series).

 Braille watches have analog displays with raised bumps around the face to allow blind users to tell the time.
 Their digital equivalents use synthesised speech to speak the time on command.